ELynx/zoom-fx-modding/library/CH_3.md

 _Pro tip: there is a thing called "Build targets", this allows you to set custom steps in IDE.
 I added a manual step that called disassembler on object file, and placed named as file where I expected.
 Saved some clicks.

 ## Make chunky opcode block
-Time to visit [Regex 101](https://regex101.com/) and do some copy-pasting.
-I recommend opening [regex cheatsheet](../diy/regex.txt) in another tab.
+Time to visit prepared expression at [Regex 101](https://regex101.com/r/yTVMQv) and do some copy-pasting.
+Please upvote if found it useful.

 Copy content of `foo_out.asm` to `Test string` field on website.

-Copy regex `remove addresses, leave only hex opcodes` as regex.

-_N.B. regex are tough to write.
-Verify visually that all opcodes are highlighted, and no garbage got in.
-If you have better regex, please share_

-Open "Export matches", choose "Plain text", UNcheck "Include full...".
-You should see only opcodes in result window.

-Copy those opcodes, there is a "Copy to clipboard" button.

-Close the window, paste copied opcodes as `Test string`.
-Don't forget to override, and not just append.

-Copy regex `rotate endiness` as regex.
-Enable "Substitution mode"

-Copy substitution string below regex as `Substitution`.

-Now, in sub-window below you have opcodes with swapped endiness.
-Copy them to text editor of your choice.

-Remove all newlines from result.
-In NPP, use extended mode and replace `\r\n` (or your equivalent) with nothing.
+Do not forget to remove sample data!

+Copy processed content from `List` output below.
+With magic of prepared regex, you have binary chunk ready.

 ## Embed opcodes into ZDL
 With this mixture on hand, you have yourself executable part of FX.